thiborose/text-to-sql-llm-finetuning/README.md

 ### Fine-Tuning Process

 - Used a Google Colab notebook with a T4 GPU runtime.
+A copy of the notebook is available at `./1_training.ipynb`.
 - Used the training split of the dataset [`gretelai/synthetic_text_to_sql`](https://huggingface.co/datasets/gretelai/synthetic_text_to_sql), specifically the `sql` and `sql_prompt` columns.
 - Used the `trl` library.
 - Training parameters: